krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 <img src="06-HierarchicalModels_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-## Bayesian analysis
+### Bayesian analysis

-The mixed-model formulation is our first encounter with a hierarchical model.
+The variance-components model is our first encounter with a hierarchical model.
 One often hears the phrase "Bayesian hierarchical model" in ecology.
 It is important to realize that not all Bayesian models are hierarchical, and not all hierarchical models are Bayesian.
 Indeed, we have seen examples of both: none of the Bayesian examples that we have seen in earlier chapters were hierarchical, and the mixed-model analysis of the Dyestuff data is a hierarchical model analyzed from a frequentist perspective.
 However, we can certainly analyze hierarchical models from a Bayesian perspective as well, leading to a Bayesian hierarchical model.

 The above paragraph begs the question: What defines a hierarchical model?
 One can find definitions in the literature, though it isn't clear to me that any of these definitions are fully precise, although I may just be ignorant.
 As best I can tell, a hierarchical model is one that includes so-called "latent" variables.
 Latent variables are unobservable quantities on which the data depend, that in turn are related to model parameters via a statistical model.
 This "layered" construction of the model (observables depend on latent variables, and latent variables depend on model parameters) gives rise to the "hierarchy" that gives hierarchical models their name.